 You will see full families, it is also a great occasion to take pictures and take the day easy walking through this part of Rome without traffic (during the week cars pass through here at high speed, so the views are not as enjoyable).

 7. The best views are from the stairs to Monti or from the Campidoglio Hill

 The Colosseum inside is breathtaking: it is probably one of the most heart-stopping sights and one of the best memories you will take away from your trip to Rome.

-If you want to capture the Colosseum in full splendor and not have to fight with your camera or your cell phone because its enormous dimensions do not allow it to fit completely in your lens, the stairs leading up to the Monti district will give you the perfect panoramic view from the most beautiful side of the Colosseum.
+If what you want is to capture the Colosseum in full splendor and not have to fight with your camera or your cell phone because its enormous dimensions do not allow it to fit completely in your lens, the stairs leading up to the Monti district will give you the perfect panoramic view from the most beautiful side of the Colosseum.
 There are areas with railings, ramps and stairs (not too high) that will allow you to have a perfect angle.
 You will find them just above the metro stop.